 That is Cable but applies to all.

-What is happening is the ‘dealers’ are going after the stops of those that entered short early with tight stops above.
+The ‘dealers’ are going after the stops of those that entered short early with tight stops above.

 It’s not our broker – not big enough.
 It’s the big banks.